 Soon after news of the Amityville hauntings were published, George and Kathy Lutz were introduced to Tam Mossman, an editor at Prentice Hall publishing firm.
 The couple eventually worked with Prentice Hall and author Jay Anson to retell the grim events that have happened in the book The Amityville Horror.

-Some of the reported paranormal events that have happened in the 28 days include:
+Some of the reported paranormal events that have happened during their stay include:

 - George and Kathy Lutz claimed to have seen the manifestation of a demon with half of his head blown apart